-Is there a specific methodology that the government used to turn around failing schools?
+Is there a specific methodology that the government promotes to turn around failing schools?

 This paper presents the findings from a study which analyses the changes made by 160 academies after Ofsted placed them into ‘Special measures’ from 2009 to 2016.